Virgin, the Inexhaustible Cup

 Through the Mother of God spiritual joy, consolation, help and charity is waiting for those in need!

-hook on the back for hanging on wall
+Hook on the back side for hanging is included